-The case of Donna Anthony in 1998 saw her convicted of the murder of her 11 month old son in Somerset, England due to expect testimony by Sir Roy Meadow.
-Sir Roy Meadow was a British paediatrician known for his work on Münchhausen by Proxy syndrome, where individuals, usually mothers, bring intentional harm to their children to gain attention.
+The case of Donna Anthony in 1998 saw her convicted of the murder of her 11-month-old son in Somerset, England due to expert testimony by Sir Roy Meadow.
+Sir Roy Meadow was a British pediatrician known for his work on Münchhausen by Proxy syndrome, where individuals, usually mothers, bring intentional harm to their children to gain attention.
 This testimony was discredited and she was released from prison in 2005 after serving seven years.
-This is a a long time served not only for a crime she did not commit but with everyone believing she had murdered her own child.
+This is a long time served not only for a crime she did not commit but with everyone believing she had murdered her own child.

 Inquisitorial vs Adversarial Systems

 While the advantages and disadvantages of the inquisitorial and adversarial legal systems are debated, many feel the system currently used within the UK Criminal Justice System is partly to blame for the number of miscarriages of justice seen in the UK.

 - Adversarial System – the system used in the UK whereby evidence can be presented which is contradictory from expert witnesses and the jury is left to decide which is correct.
 Essentially a jury is expected to base their verdict on evidence in subject matters they have no prior experience.
 This leaves the system open to other factors such as credibility of the witness, personal impressions, and jury bias – all of which can come into play and influence a verdict.